 - Co-operative societies which work without the aid of power and employ under 50 people.

-- Organisations established by central or state acts under which employees are provided benefits including contributory PF or pension.
+- Organisations established by central or state acts under which employees are provided benefits including PF contribution or pension.

 - Organisations under the control of central or state governments wherein employees are eligible for benefits like PF and pension.